Pepi Ng

 biii.
 Expressing dissent can be intimidating.

 I had the privilege of working as an organizer for New Student Workers Union at The New School - an undergraduate student workers union seeking official recognition.
-I was new to political organizing, and did not understand a lot of the language used in organizing meetings and bargaining sessions with the university.
-While I learnt these skills on the job, I realized that political organizing can seem intimidating, or inaccessible, for those who are new to such spaces.
+I was new to political organizing, and did not understand a lot of the language used in meetings and bargaining sessions.
+While I learnt these skills on the job, I realized that political organizing can seem intimidating for those who are new to such spaces.

 1. Protest Mooncake Workshop